How to get faster broadband speeds

 Before pursuing faster broadband speeds, you really need to know what speed you’re getting now.
 We don’t mean the speed that is set out in your package, but the actual speed you get in your home.
 What you actually get may be a fraction of this average speed depending on where you live.

 You can check your speed using an online speed checker – be sure to test during peak times (after 5pm).
 It's also worth seeing if speeds vary at different times of the day, if you can.
-You can download a speed checker app on your phone, or run a test from an online checker on your PC or laptop that will run the test over your Wi-Fi network.
+You can download a speed checker app on your phone, or run a test from our online checker on your PC or laptop that will run the test over your Wi-Fi network.